caktus/talks/djangocon/2013/scaling/scaling.rst

 Presenter Notes
 ---------------
+- Static media is not typically a scaling problem, but it can get in the way if you're not careful.
+It's easiest to push it off to S3 or cloud files so you can forget about it.
-- Django compressor is great and pulls together a number of important extras on top of django.contrib.staticfiles.
+- Django compressor can also help optimize your static media and pulls together a number of important extras on top of django.contrib.staticfiles.
 - It not only can compress + combine your CSS and JS, but can also do things like process your LESS or SAS files for you at deploy time.
 - You really do not want these things taking up a Python web server process, so get them out of the way when you deploy and stop worrying about static media.